Learn American Southern & Texas Accents

 MORE ABOUT AMERICAN SOUTHERN ACCENTS

-When actors or directors contact me about needing “a Southern accent,” the first thing I ask is, “Which one?”
+When actors tell me then have to learn “American Southern accent,” the first thing I usually ask is, “Which one?”
 True, there is a through line (an inflection or lilt on stressed syllables) that makes all Southern accents “sound Southern.”
 However, the overall differences in speech impression from sub-region to sub-region—often even within southern states—can be drastic.
 The “border” between Southern and non-Southern accent regions is probably farther north than many Americans think.
 The sound can be heard in the southern parts of Illinois, Indiana, and Kansas—none typically classified as “Southern States.”

 Almost all North American English speakers recognize pretty much any American Southern accent as Southern regardless of its sub-region.
 And, clearly, the main identifying trait across the South is the Southern lilt or inflection.